 Environmental Health Officers (EHOs) protect public health by managing environmental risks.
 They enforce legislation, inspect and investigate issues in food safety, public health, environmental hazards, and emergencies, ensuring safe homes, workplaces, and communities while combining regulatory responsibility with community impact.

-- BSc (Hons) in Environmental Health, at Level 8 NFQ (QQI), from Technological University Dublin (TU Dublin).
+- BSc (Hons) in Environmental Health, Level 8 NFQ (QQI), from Technological University Dublin (TU Dublin)

-- Level 8 BSc degree at Level (QQI) from University of Dublin plus a Diploma in Environmental Health from Dublin Institute of Technology.
+- BSc degree, Level 8 (QQI) from Technological University of Dublin plus a Diploma in Environmental Health from Dublin Institute of Technology

 Additional information can be found on the Environmental Health Association of Ireland website and Careers Portal